walles/headsetharry/README.md

 by clicking the (very small) `API Key` and `Build Secret` links.

 # TODO Before Getting Beta Users
-* Somehow try to help / inform the user if the language they want has no TTS available.
 * Add a `.travis.yml` configuration to lint, Findbugs and run the unit tests
 * Think about whether we think we'll survive app upgrades